 Each session covers an important aspect of how to write a good essay and build on each other to make a course that supports the formulation of writing a good essay.

-All sessions take place on Monday evenings between 1830 and 2030.
+All sessions take place on Monday evenings between 6:30pm to 8:00pm.

 *Please note: This course consists of all 6 sessions and we are unable to offer attendance on individual sessions only’

 This is an engaging and enjoyable course that will provide you with the structure, method and technique of how to write a good essay.
 At the end of the course you will have gained the ability to produce a well-structured piece of written work that adheres to appropriate academic conventions.
 You will also gain valuable knowledge and feel more confident in your ability to complete similar pieces of work in the future.

 This training is perfect for new and existing students who feel that they would benefit from a course of study that means writing does not become a barrier to success.
 The course would also support those with a more general interest in the academic writing process.